The Role Of Being In A Favorable Context In Feeling Outgoing And Confident

 - Could you take on some kind of local organizer or leadership role?
-E.g., arranging an open mic night every month at a nearby coffee shop; hosting in-person tournaments for a video game you play.
+E.g., arranging an open mic night every month at a nearby coffee shop, hosting in-person tournaments for a video game you play

 Honestly, you don't have to do any of these things to get a good social life or be more confident.
 They usually take time to pay off as well.
 And some of them are plain easier said than done.
 Not everyone is able to just build up some talent that makes them a town celebrity.
 But it is a nice bonus when you're in a setting that boosts whatever level of confidence or ability to start conversations you already have.
-It's great when you stroll into a place where you're a regular, and you just feel at home and know there are several people you can approach and chat with.
+It's great when you stroll into a place where you're a regular, and you just feel at home and know there are several people you can approach and catch up with.

 More on the effect of favorable contexts on "naturally" confident people

 Some people who seem "naturally" confident and outgoing just lucked into often being in circumstances that amplified those traits from a young age.